-With only a short stretch of testing prior to the season shutting down, we haven’t had a chance to fully test the Squad Mag’s fog prevention, but all signs are positive thus far.
-The goggle promotes a fair amount of airflow with openings in the frame along the top, sides, and bottom.
-Combined with Smith’s Holt and Level ski helmets that include vents on their brims for letting air escape, it’s pretty easy to avoid fogging up (provided you don’t overdress).
+The Squad Mag promotes a fair amount of airflow with openings in the frame along the top, sides, and bottom.
+Combined with a well-ventilated ski helmet that includes vents on the brim for letting air escape, it’s pretty easy to avoid fogging up (provided you don’t overdress).
 In fact, on a stormy powder day at the end of the season, I spent a good deal of time off-piste—even riding on-trail required a lot of work in the deep conditions—and didn’t experience any fogging.
 And the same was true during our time in Crested Butte, where we experienced lots of sun and very mild temperatures (in the high 20s to mid 30s Fahrenheit).
 From our experience with Smith’s anti-fog coating, we expect this to hold true for a long time, especially if you avoid wiping your goggles.

 Like the majority of premium snow goggles, the Squad Mag scores high marks in terms of comfort.
 There’s plenty of cushioning from the substantial three-layer foam (a consistent feature on goggles in the $200+ price range), and the frame is just flexible enough to wrap reasonably well around your face.
 In wearing it back to back with the I/O Mag and 4D Mag, the Squad Mag did feel a little bulkier and heavier on my face, which had a small impact on comfort as it pushed down on my nose more than the others.
 But importantly, it still mostly faded into the background throughout the day.